Non-Gaussian Geostatistical Modeling using (skew) t Processes: Concluding remarks

 \section{Concluding remarks}

-We have introduced a new stochastic process with $t$ marginal distributions for regression and dependence analysis when addressing spatial or spatiotemporal data with heavy tails.
+We have introduced a new stochastic process with $t$ marginal distributions for regression and dependence analysis when addressing spatial with heavy tails.
 Our proposal allows overcoming any problem of identifiability associated with previously proposed spatial models with $t$ marginals and, as a consequence, the model parameters can be estimated with just one realization of the process.
-Moreover the proposed $t$ process inherits the geometrical properties of the `parent' Gaussian process, an appealing feature from a data analysis point of view.
+Additionally, the proposed $t$ process partially inherits some geometrical properties of the `parent' Gaussian process, an appealing feature from a data analysis point of view.
 We have also proposed a possible generalization, obtaining a new process with the marginal distribution of the skew-$t$ type using the skew-Gaussian process proposed in \cite{Zhang:El-Shaarawi:2010}.

 In our proposal, a possible limitation is the lack of amenable expressions of the associated multivariate distributions.
 This prevents an inference approach based on the full likelihood and the computation of the optimal predictor.
-In the first case, our simulation study shows that, for the $t$ process, an inferential approach based on weighted pairwise likelihood, using the bivariate $t$ distribution given in Theorem \ref{theo3}, could be an effective solution for estimating the unknown parameters.
-In the second case, our numerical experiments show that the optimal linear predictor of the $t$ process performs better than the optimal Gaussian predictor when working with spatial data with heavy tails.
+In the first case, our simulation study shows that an inferential approach based on $wpl$, using the bivariate $t$ distribution given in Theorem \ref{theo3}, could be an effective solution for estimating the unknown parameters.
+An alternative less efficient solution that requires smaller computational burden can be obtained by considering a misspecified Gaussian $wpl$ using the correlation function of the $t$ process.
+In the prediction case, our numerical experiments show that the optimal linear predictor of the $t$ process performs better than the optimal Gaussian predictor when working with spatial data with heavy tails.

-Another possible drawback concerns the restriction of the degrees of freedom of the $t$ process to $\nu=3, 4,\ldots $. under noninfinity divisibility of the associated Gamma process.
+Another possible drawback concerns the restriction of the degrees of freedom of the $t$ process to $\nu=3, 4,\ldots $. under non-infinite divisibility of the associated Gamma process.
 This problem could be solved by considering a Gamma process obtained by mixing the proposed Gamma process with a process with beta marginals and using the results in \cite{YEO1991239}; however the mathematics involved with this approach are much more challenging.